Appointment of an Educational Representative, Educational Surrogate Parent, or Developmental Services Decision-Maker

 6. Complete the DCFS 1727, Request for the Juvenile Court to Limit Parental Rights to Make Educational Decisions for Minor.

-7. Partially complete the JV 535, Findings and Orders Limiting Right to Make Educational Decisions for the Child, Appointing Educational Representative and Determining Child's Educational Needs.
+7. Partially complete the JV-535, Findings and Orders Limiting Right to Make Educational Decisions for the Child, Appointing Educational Representative and Determining Child's Educational Needs.

 1. Include the following information: